Building LLM Apps with Open AI Alternatives using LiteLLM

 chat = LiteLLMChat(model="replicate/meta/meta-llama-3-8b")

 This change involves only a few lines, making it an efficient way to adapt to new LLM providers without overhauling your existing applications.
-If you have any questions or need further assistance, feel free to reach out via #iit-delhi-bootcamp channel on .
+If you have any questions or need further assistance, feel free to reach out via **#iit-delhi-bootcamp** channel on [Pathway Discord server](https://discord.com/invite/pathway).